mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Then the teacher says, “If you think it is important for you to carry the nothing, why don’t you go back, carrying it on your back.”

 Do you understand?
-That is mind, very sticky mind.
+That is the very sticky mind.
 You cannot get out!
 Immediately, your tail is stuck in the door.
 Well, your sleeve is stuck in the door. *[He laughs.]* That is the sticky nature of the mind.
 That’s why we have to continue practice with no design of having reward.
-It’s pretty hard, but, we can do it.
+It’s pretty hard, but we can do it.

-Is that clear?

 ##### 1:17:37